aims-PAX: Parallel Active eXploration for the automated construction of Machine Learning Force Fields: Methods

 0.2 cm \textbf{Hardware} 0.2 cm

-The benchmarks, the active learning and training were performed using a NVIDIA Ampere 40 GB HBM GPU and AMD EPYC Rome 7452 CPU.
+The benchmarks, the active learning, and the training were performed using an NVIDIA Ampere 40 GB HBM GPU and an AMD EPYC Rome 7452 CPU.
 Recomputing the data on a higher level of theory and the DFT calculations through \textsc{Parsl} were done using AMD EPYC Rome 7H12.
-The training of MACE models from scratch and MD runs for Ac-F-A5-K were performed using a NVIDIA A100 80GB GPU.
+The training of MACE models from scratch and MD runs for Ac-F-A5-K were performed using an NVIDIA A100 80GB GPU.